In The Press

 Port City Colombo was the chief sponsor of an island wide beach clean-up organised by the Marine Environmental Protection Authority (MEPA), to commemorate the National Coastal and Marine Resources Conservation Week.
-The mega clean up operation conducted in 72 locations in 14 beach side districts was held from the 15th to the 22nd of September 2017, with Port City Colombo donating Rs.
-1 Million towards its facilitation.
+The mega clean-up operation conducted in 72 locations in 14 beach side districts was held from 15 to 22 September, with Port City Colombo donating Rs.
+1 million towards its facilitation.

-Western Province Chief Minister Isura Devapriya, Deputy Minister of Mahaweli Development and Environmental Anuradha Jayarathne, the Inspector General of Police Pujith Jayasundara, Managing Director of CHEC Port City Colombo Pvt, Ltd., Jiang Houliang, Head of Environmental Management Plan Team for Port City Colombo W.A.D.D.
+Western Province Chief Minister Isura Devapriya, Deputy Minister of Mahaweli Development and Environmental Anuradha Jayarathne, the Inspector General of Police Pujith Jayasundara, CHEC Port City Colombo Ltd. Managing Director Jiang Houliang, Head of Environmental Management Plan Team for Port City Colombo W.A.D.D.
 Wijesooriya and Head of Public Relations for Port City Colombo Kassapa Senarath were also guests at the ceremony.